 - a.
-The employee must undertake an activity that will be beneficial to him/herself, and the school district.
+The employee must undertake an activity that will be beneficial to him/herself and the District.
 Applicants must be pre-approved for the leave.
-Acceptable projects during said leave include, but are not limited to: - 1. perform community services. - 2. serve as a School Board volunteer. - 3. conduct educational academic research on a preapproved topic.
-If this option is selected, the employee must provide the Board with a research report. - 4. teach undergraduate or graduate classes. - 5. to learn a second language. - 6. to upgrade skills related to career and technical education.
+Acceptable projects during said leave include, but are not limited to: - 1. performing community services. - 2. serving as a District volunteer. - 3. conducting educational academic research on a preapproved topic.
+If this option is selected, the employee must provide the District with a research report. - 4. teaching undergraduate or graduate classes. - 5. learning a second language. - 6. upgrading skills related to career and technical education.